jsutixvdatascyj5/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This includes understanding the benefits and limitations of different programming paradigms, such as procedural, object-oriented, and functional programming.

 To stay ahead of the curve, regularly read tech blogs, follow industry leaders on social media, attend conferences, workshops, or online courses.
 By constantly learning, you' ll be able to better understand the problems you encounter and develop innovative solutions.
 Remember that programming is a continuous process of trial and error, so don' t be afraid to ask for help or share your knowledge with others.

+# 2024-02-04
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, always strive for simplicity in design and code.
+It enhances readability, maintainability, and scalability.
+Remember, you're not just writing code for computers to execute; you're writing it for other developers to read, understand, and modify.
+Complexity might seem impressive at first, but it often leads to bugs, technical debt, and unnecessary headaches.
+So, whenever possible, simplify!"

+"In addition, 'Premature optimization is the root of all evil.' — Donald Knuth.
+Focus on writing clear, working code first.
+Optimize only when necessary, based on performance measurements.
+Understanding the problem thoroughly and choosing the right algorithms and data structures from the start can save time and effort in the long run."